-** Due to the epidemiological situation in the world, Concours Luxembourgeois pour Jeunes Solistes & European Competition for Young Soloists is postponed for 2021. **
+Concours Luxembourgeois pour Jeunes Solistes & European Competition for Young Soloists (national)

 From 1988 to 1990 there were separate interregional competitions and in 1994 the whole competition was opened internationally.
 Since 1997 the current structure has been in place with certain categories opened internationally.